kubernetes/website/content/en/docs/concepts/configuration/secret.md

 secret.

 The automatic creation and use of API credentials can be disabled or overridden if desired.
-However, if all you need to do is securely access the apiserver, this is the recommended workflow.
+However, if all you need to do is securely access the API server, this is the recommended workflow.

 See the [Service Account](/docs/tasks/configure-pod-container/configure-service-account/) documentation for more